 In our experience, Flye was the fastest assembler that produced reasonably (> 75%) complete assemblies.
 However, Hifiasm produced several assemblies and the largest (unitig) assembly contained the most duplicated BUSCO genes.
 Flye consumed approximately 1-2 days of processing time for one SMRT Cell worth of data and 3-4 days of processing time using the combined data from both SMRT Cells.
-Hifiasm consumed 1-2 days for one SMRT Cell and did not complete processing after three weeks for two SMRT Cells.
-We suspect that Hifiasm might have had trouble with our data set because the genomic DNA we sequenced came from 50 ticks rather than one individual, which would have been the ideal scenario.
+Hifiasm consumed 1-2 days for one SMRT Cell and didn't complete processing after three weeks for two SMRT Cells.
+We suspect that Hifiasm might have had trouble with our dataset because the genomic DNA we sequenced came from 50 ticks rather than one individual, which would have been the ideal scenario.

 For our initial draft assembly, we chose to move forward with Flye due to its speed, convenience, and simplicity of output.
-We are still examining the outputs and merits of each assembler and would like to note that the unitig assembly that Hifiasm produced is a bit larger and potentially more information-rich than the contig Hifiasm assembly and the default Flye assembly.
-This could have implications for transcriptome mapping and protein database assembly for proteomics.
+However, the unitig assembly that Hifiasm produced is a bit larger and potentially more information-rich than the contig Hifiasm assembly and the default Flye assembly.
+This could lead to higher read-mapping for RNA-seq mapping and more complete protein database assembly for proteomics.

-During genome deposition at NCBI/GenBank, the raw assembly that Flye produced triggered a few automated error messages, indicating that our assembly needed some light clean-up.
+During genome deposition at NCBI/GenBank, the raw assembly that Flye produced triggered a few automated error messages, indicating that our assembly needed some light cleanup.
 Specifically, we had several contigs of less than 200 nucleotides and several duplicate contigs that we needed to remove.
 We also had a contig containing an adaptor sequence requiring adaptor excision.
 We generated a Python-based Jupyter notebook to take care of these issues.